 Sumatran elephants in Indonesia’s North Aceh district are being increasingly encircled by shrinking patches of forest.
 Their home is being destroyed primarily for oil palm plantations.

 Ongoing attempts of scientists to take a measure of their population have been hampered and oppressed by the Indonesian government, which has also attempted to prevent media coverage of the issue.
+Help these irreplacable beings every time you shop, #BoycottPalmOil #Boycott4Wildlife

-Palm oil: a recipe for disaster in India
+Palm Oil: A Recipe for Disaster in India

 UN report says up to 850,000 animal viruses could be caught by humans, unless we protect nature